 Our aim here is to come alongside families who are living on the edge and face the stark reality that they may have to relinquish their children and “orphan” them because of their current inability to provide basic needs for the child.
 This could take the form of mini-grants to help with micro-enterprise, providing formula for infants when breast milk is not an option, basic skills development.
 We believe that there are many creative options available and worth exploring to encourage the retention of potential orphans in their family of origin.

 The Family Support amount is provided to the family in the form of teff, oil, hygiene items, clothing, furnishings, etc. as the social worker assesses need, and with the understanding that other parts of the program are being met.

 Micro-grants are given to Moms at a time deemed most appropriate, which can be used to start an approved business of the Mom’s choosing, while also jump starting a Savings Account for the Mom which encourages Savings.
 Most families in Addis Ababa are incapable of saving even a small amount, so this program could assist them to build savings and promote sustainability.

-The monthly support is provided by Family Sponsorships from US Churches, individuals, etc. The monthly sponsorship covers the cost of the Day Care Project as well as Family Support and Empowerment.
+The monthly support is provided by Family Sponsorships from US Churches, individuals, etc. The monthly sponsorship covers the cost of all components of the EHE Holistic Intervention.
 For more information on Family Sponsorships, please click here.

-Phase 3: Community Development and Children’s Library / Literacy Center (currently underway)
+Community Development and Children’s Library / Literacy Center

 We look to cooperate with other ministries and the local community in identifying needs within the community.
 One potential need is training programs for local families in need to learn skills in the areas of parenting, HIV awareness, hygiene, sanitation, public health, etc. We are actively trying to assist the community with these needs.